cosmos/sdk-tutorials/ida-customizations/ida-course/final-exam/index.md

 # Final Exam

 Congratulations on getting this far!
 You are now ready to take the exam.
+You can work on your exam until the **1st of December** and can submit your exam whenever you feel ready.
+Importantly, the 1st of December is a hard cut-off, and we are not granting extensions.

 The exam is composed of two parts: